 - Executive Orders

 - Federal Codes

-- Energy Savings and Performance Gains in GSA Buildings
+- Energy Efficiency and Renewable Energy—High Performance Federal Buildings Database

 There are many tools and resources available for managing Federal building GHG emissions including the following: